Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Findings and Implications

 \subsection{Combine AD and Heuristic-Based Filters}

-Finally, we show the potential for join use of heuristic-based filters like in-house mitigation and autoencoder-based AD, since each has its own strengths.
+Finally, we show the potential for joint use of autoencoder-based AD and heuristic-based filters (like in-house mitigation), since each has its own strengths.

 We find our models are very good at finding and using anomalies from multiple features (4 in detection to most malicious flows \autoref{sec:rlt_det_int_muti_anom}).
-ML-based AD is particularly important when the anomalies are not obvious to human perception, such as anomalies on flow packet count, flow packet TTLs, and flow inter-packet arrival time (recall our models use these features to detect malicious flows with BL source port in \autoref{sec:rlt_det_int_bl_no}) However, we find our models are not very certain about each one of these anomaly (models would have missed 97.15\% of all 1.2M detected malicious flows in \autoref{tab:recall_by_anom} if only using the highest-attributing feature), and as a result it almost always detect malicious flow by combining multiple anomaly (in detecting 99.90\% of all 1.2M malicious flows).
+ML-based AD is particularly important when the anomalies are not obvious to human perception, such as anomalies in flow inter-packet arrival time, packet count and packet TTLs (recalling \autoref{sec:rlt_det_int_det_anom}).
+However, our models are not very certain about each one of these anomalies and would miss 97.15\% of its detected malicious flows if only using the highest-attributing feature (\autoref{sec:rlt_det_int_muti_anom}).

-The heuristic-base filter, by relying on human expertise, is very good at detecting malicious flow based on single anomaly (consider the single main anomaly identified by in-house mitigation's heuristics in \autoref{tab:recall_by_anom}).
-For example, a flow with non-whitelisted (non-WL) destination port is certainly malicious because the server only serve WL ports.
-(Note that although in-house mitigation uses multiple heuristic-based filters, only one filter is used in detecting a given malicious flows: the highest-priority filter triggered by this flow.) \xun{I don't think any feature doesn't make sense to human instincts, as human define the features.
-Combining multiple features is probably the right one to call out here.
-2019-11-30} \hang{You are right about features.
-I think I am trying to say for some features, it is not apparent for human instincts, what values certainly malicious} However we argue that it is more challenging for heuristic-based filters to make use of more subtle features to indicate malice, such as flow inter-packet arrival time or packet TTLs.
-Our models are able to make use of these features (\autoref{sec:rlt_det_int_bl_no}), and can combine multiple suggestive features.
+The heuristic-base filter, by relying on human expertise, is very good at detecting malicious flow based on single anomaly.
+(While in-house mitigation uses multiple heuristic-based filters, only one filter is used in each detection: the highest-priority filter triggered.)
+For example, a flow with malicious destination port is certainly malicious because the server only serves a short list of benign ports.
+However we argue that it is more challenging for heuristic-based filters to make use of more subtle features to indicate malice, such as flow inter-packet arrival time or packet TTLs.
+Our models are able to make use of these features (\autoref{sec:rlt_det_int_det_anom}), and can combine multiple suggestive features (\autoref{sec:rlt_det_int_muti_anom}).

-\xun{The other way ML can benefit is to guide the heuristic-based filters with the help of the interpretation of detection process.
-Currently we don't have the ability to apply these fancy ML algorithms to our enforcement path which is our mitigation devices.
-The devices are capable handling hundreds of millions of packet per second, but can only do it with filters on packet fields (heuristic-based filters).
-Being able to interpret the model can guide us to construct the filter on the device, so that we can combine the benefits of both ML detection and high speed packet filter from the device.
-2019-12-01} \hang{Good point!
-Add!
-2019-12-03}